jpalardy/dotfiles/vim/bundle/slime/README.md

     ":i" means the ith window, current pane
     ":i.j" means the ith window, jth pane

+By default `STDIN` is used to pass the text to tmux.
+If you experience issues with this you may be able to work around them by configuring slime to use a file instead:

+    let g:slime_paste_file = "$HOME/.slime_paste"

+This file is not erased by the plugin and will always contain the last thing you sent over.
+If this behavior is undesired one alternative is to use a temporary file:

+    let g:slime_paste_file = tempname()

 Key Bindings
 ------------

 By default, the current paragraph will be sent.
 This is equivalent to typing *vip*.
 If you (visually) select text, that will be sent over:

     C-c, C-c  --- the same as slime

+_You can just hold `Ctrl` and double-tap `c`._

 There will be a few questions, as to where you want to send your text, and the answers will be remembered.
 If you need to reconfigure: